zegsampaio/MCW-OSS-PaaS-and-DevOps/Hands-on lab/HOL step-by step - OSS PaaS and DevOps.md

     curl -fsSL https://download.docker.com/linux/ubuntu/gpg | sudo apt-key add -
     ```

-5. Verify that you now have the key with fingerprint `9DC8 5822 9FC7 DD38 854A E2D8 8D81 803C 0EBF CD88`, by searching for the last 8 characters of the fingerprint:
+5. Verify that you now have the key with fingerprint `9DC8 5822 9FC7 DD38 854A E2D8 8D81 803C 0EBF CD88`, by searching for the last eight characters of the fingerprint:

     ```bash
     sudo apt-key fingerprint 0EBFCD88